W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: From the free-field to -algebras

-We have described the variation of the currents under local conformal transformations.
-The above statement has a global formulation where the local transformations are replaced by global conformal maps of the Riemann sphere: \begin{proposition} Let $\psi$ be any M\"obius transform of the plane.
-Then for any exponent $d$ of $\g$ we have
+These describe the variation of the currents under local conformal transformations.
+It admits a global formulation in terms of global conformal maps of the Riemann sphere: \begin{proposition} Let $\psi$ be any M\"obius transform of the sphere.
+Then for any spin $s$ of $\g$

-with $s=d+1$ the spin of the current. \end{proposition} To the best of our knowledge this statement is new from the perspective of vertex algebras.
+\end{proposition} To the best of our knowledge this statement is new from the perspective of vertex algebras.
 We note that a somewhat similar statement appears in~\cite[Proposition 6.4.4]{FBZ} though on a less explicit way and in a different language.
 Remarkably it is the exact analog of the transformation rule for the GFF that appears in the probabilistic study of Liouville and Toda CFTs, and that comes from the covariance property of Gaussian Multiplicative Chaos measures under diffeomorphisms.
 This statement is a direct consequence of the following alternative description of the action of infinitesimal deformations, written directly in terms of the underlying field $\Phi$: \begin{lemma} In the same setting as in Proposition~\ref{prop:vir_deform}: